Dropping and Pasting into Editor Content

 - Uploading Dropped or Pasted Files

-- Paste from Word
+- Pasting Content from Microsoft Word

 - Content Filtering (ACF)